Sandesh-Ghimire/Mobile-Store-E-commerce--PHP/README.md

 # Mobile-Store-E-commerce--PHP
-Mobile shoping website using php and mySQL.
+Mobile shoping website using php and mySQL. minor project